Medicare Advantage Plans Offer Options For Missouri Seniors

 Medicare Advantage plans

-Cover all the same aspects as traditional Medicare, but may also offer additional benefits.
-Senior Health Solutions helpful, service-oriented team can walk you through the process of learning about Medicare Advantage plans, explaining the additional benefits, and deciding if they are right for you.
+Cover all the same aspects as traditional Medicare, but may also offer additional benefits. licensed agents are helpful & service-oriented.
+They can walk you through the process of learning about Medicare Advantage plans, explaining the additional benefits, and deciding if they are right for you.

 Medicare Part A:

 Part A covers hospital services such as inpatient services, nursing facility care, hospice care, and some home health care.

 Part B covers outpatient care such as doctor visits, medical devices, and preventative services.

 Sometimes called Medicare Part D, prescription drugs are very often covered under Medicare and Medicare advantage plans.
 If the plan does not have prescription drug coverage, you will have the option to join a Medicare Prescription Drug Plan.